faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 > “I wish I could go to those who have walked away from the Church, and those who are its ardent critics, and say, “Come with me to the MTC on a Wednesday morning and let’s just watch.
 Let’s stand together and watch these families say goodbye to their sons and daughters.”

-> “**You mean to tell me you think these people are brainwashed?** These individuals and families who in all other walks of life, in their education, in their careers, and in their communities are successful, smart, and industrious – **you mean to tell me in this one area they are so ignorant and brainwashed that they would send away their sons and daughters?**”[^arkellcomment]
+> “**You mean to tell me you think these people are brainwashed?** These individuals and families who in all other walks of life, in their education, in their careers, and in their communities are successful, smart, and industrious – **you mean to tell me in this one area they are so ignorant and brainwashed that they would send away their sons and daughters?**”

 > “Never.
 They would never do it.’

 This document attempts to _broadly_ address the question of _why_ many parents are willing to send their children off as LDS missionaries for two years.
-Neither parents or their children are "brainwashed" ("brainwashing" wouldn't be the term psychologists would use to describe the processes motivating this kind of action), but they both are the recipients of a signficant level of socialization, and socialization is a powerful force for encouraging and discouraging certain kinds of behavior.
+Neither parents or their children are "brainwashed" ("brainwashing" wouldn't be the term psychologists would use to describe the processes motivating this kind of action), but they both are the recipients of a significant level of socialization, and socialization is a powerful force for encouraging and discouraging certain kinds of behavior.

 ## Socialization